 Anime & Manga

-- Daredevil sometimes does this with his cane when trouble arises in his civilian identity as Matt Murdoch.
+- Daredevil sometimes does this with his cane when trouble arises in his civilian identity as Matt Murdock.
 Before he got his fancy combat staff, he fought with a cane as the Daredevil as well.
-And of course his billy clubs are his cane in his civilian life.
+And of course, his billy clubs are his cane in his civilian life.

 - Fiddler's Green from The Sandman.